 It is widely known that supply chains are coming under scrutiny due to poor environmental stewardship and issues such as modern slavery, and a way of avoiding these practices entirely is to make use of the local industry here in New Zealand.

-To demonstrate exactly how the local steel industry contributes to New Zealand, we have worked with sustainability consultants thinkstep to develop the Steel Industry Contribution to New Zealand Case Study Framework.
-This framework that measures how our industry delivers to the New Zealand’s Living Standards Framework (LSF) and the UN’s Sustainable Development Goals (SDGs).
+To demonstrate exactly how the local steel industry contributes to New Zealand, we have worked with sustainability consultants thinkstep to develop the Steel Industry Framework for Case Studies using New Zealand’s Living Standards Framework (LSF) and the UN’s Sustainable Development Goals (SDGs).

 As part of developing this framework we worked on an example project – the Air New Zealand Logistics Centre, a 100% locally made and constructed success story.
 Read an overview here.